Loan Amortization Calculator

 return -(rate * (pv * r1 + fv)) / ((1 + rate * t) * (r1 - 1))

-This function handles a critical edge case that many implementations miss: zero interest rates.
+This function handles a critical edge case that many implementations miss: a zero interest rate.
 When the rate is zero, the standard formula causes a division by zero error.
 Our implementation detects this and simply divides the principal by the number of periods—exactly what should happen with no interest.

 Building the Amortization Schedule

-The real magic happens in the generate_amortization_schedule() function.
-This creates a complete DataFrame tracking every payment across the loan’s lifetime:
+The generate_amortization_schedule() function creates a complete DataFrame tracking every payment across the loan’s lifetime:

 Interactive Visualizations

-Numbers in a table are useful, but visualizations make the patterns instantly clear.
-Our calculator includes two key charts:
+Numbers in a table are useful, but charts make the patterns readable at a glance.
+The calculator includes two key charts.

 Payment Breakdown Chart